mdr/mash/getting-started-guide.md

 ### Path completion and quoting

-Paths in Mash need to be quoted as string literals, either with single or double quotes:
+Paths in Mash are represented as strings:

 	/ $ ls "tmp"

-Tab completion will add in quotes for paths, for example:
+Tab completion for paths will automatically add in quotes, for example:

 	/ $ ls tm▶
     / $ ls "tmp/"

-You can use the shortcut Ctrl-q to quote a word at the current cursor position.
+You also can use the shortcut Ctrl-q to quote the word at the current cursor position.

-Mash can also support *bare-words*.
-If enabled, any identifier not currently bound to a variable is automatically promoted to a string:
+Mash supports *bare words*: if enabled, any identifier not currently bound to a variable is automatically promoted to a string:

     / $ ls tmp

-Bare words are disabled by default, but can be enabled by settingc locaonfiguration option:
+Bare words are disabled by default, but can be enabled by setting the appropriate configuration option:

     / $ config.language.bareWords = true

+This can be made permanent by adding the line to `~/.mash/mashrc`.

 ## Object browser

-If `ls` returns a list of objects larger than can fit on a single page, Mash will display them as part of a pager that lets us browse through the objects interactively.
+If `ls` returns a list of objects larger than can fit on a single page, Mash will display them within a pager that lets us browse through the objects interactively.
 The supported keys are:

 * `q`: quit browser